ayushhh026/Used_bikes_predictor/README.md

 **Takeaway for negotiation:** Using Gradient Boosting's ₹1,04,725 as the anchor, anything a seller asks meaningfully above ₹1.1L for this exact spec is worth pushing back on with this data.

+### Real-World Validation

+My actual all-in cost on this bike: **₹80,000 purchase price + ₹40,000 in repairs ≈ ₹1,20,000 total**.

+Gradient Boosting's prediction of **₹1,04,725** lands close to this — within ~13% of my real total cost, and meaningfully closer than any of the other 11 models.
+This is a useful sanity check: the model isn't just statistically the best generalizer on the test set, it also holds up against a real lived cost I can independently verify.
+It reinforces that trusting the model with the best train-test gap over the model with the highest raw training score was the right call.

 ---

 ## Roadmap